Phase Zero - Starting Your Digital Transformation Journey

 Governance Model(s) - how programs and projects will be managed, how escalations will be processed and how decisions will be made (e.g., strategy, process and data ownership) will all need to be (re)considered as part of the program’s governance model(s).
 In simple terms, this typically requires a Steering Committe of executive-level stakeholders and a designated sponsor, a Core Program Team, and one or more project teams.
 Depending on the scale and complexity of the transformation, the Core Program Team can be comprised of a Transformation/ Program Lead (reports to the Steering Committee), a Change Management Lead, Functional or Product Leads, and a System Architect.
 Like most teams, it's a good idea to keep the core team to between six and eight people.
 Roles and responsibilities should be well-defined for all.

-Stage 2 - Mobilize
+Program Planning: Stage 2 - Mobilize

 Activities and Deliverables to Consider: